 Rue des Sarrasins:

-Set above the village atop a jagged peak are the ruins of the feudal castle which once was a retreat from the Saracen invaders.
-The castle was built around 1180 but its foundation could date from the end of the 10th century.
+Atop a jagged peak above the village are the ruins of the feudal castle which once was a retreat from the Saracen invaders.
+The castle dates back to around 1180.
+However, its foundation could well be from the end of the 10th century.

 At the base of the castle’s ramparts is a medieval garden laid out and maintained by the association “Peintres du Soleil” which offers a stunning panorama over the Mediterranean Sea.